 DVD 6 – Reverse Ashi Garami

-This is the one are of Ashi Garam I am really lacking at.
+This is the one area of Ashi Garami I am really lacking at.
 Luckily, the John Danaher Instructional on leg locks is finally here.
 The Reverse Ashi Garami is the final of the 3 families or subsystems of the Danaher Leg lock system.
 The Reverse Ashi Garami is a very specific position that you might not think is effective if you’re a beginner in leg locks.
-INvest in it though, because once you understand them more, you’re going to use it regularly.
+INvest in it though, because once you understand them more, you’re going to use them regularly.

 The Reverse Ashi Garamistrays into different submission territory to begin with.
 For example, the main submissions of choice are the kneebar and figure four toe hold.
 WOrry not, however, as the obligatory heel hook still plays a major role.
 As you can see, submission options from this position are numerous and spread in many directions.